ElkanHub/PressClass/DOCS/PRESSCLASS/PressClass FAQ.md

 ### Is the generated content curriculum-aligned?

-PressClass AI is designed to **align with widely recognized curriculum frameworks** and learning standards.
-However, curriculum requirements can vary by country, region, and institution.
+PressClass AI is designed to **align Ghana's curriculum frameworks** and learning standards for now.
+However, curriculum requirements may be added in the future to serve other regions and countries

 Educators are encouraged to: